norswap/autumn/README.md

 The latest version of this document is available online at https://github.com/norswap/autumn/blob/master/README.md

+## Versioning

+Versions are `M.m.p`

+- Major (`M`) is incremented when significant changes are made to the library.
+It might take non-trivial time to migrate.
+- Minor (`m`) is incremented when new features are added, or existing features are modified.
+  The main contract here is that migration should be quick, and a clear migration path exists.
+- Patch (`p`) is incremented for hotfixes, or tiny / quality-of-life improvements.
+Patch **never** introduce breaking changes, excepted under the guise of bug-fixes.

 ## Legacy

 If you were looking for older Autumn releases (such as those described in one of my [papers]), see